anaheino/booksnstuff/README.md

 ## Some notes on the implementation:
 Of the top of my head, this is of course lacking a lot of things, but here are some that came to mind:

 - This app still lacks a lot of input and object validation, and doesn't take advantage of annotations such as @NotNull, @IsEmpty etc not to mention custom validators.
 In real life these would of course be added to the project.
+This also means it's pretty easy to break the application, if you try.
+(As an example, try to register same user twice!
+You can't login after that with that user, because there are no unique restrictions on db-level or in the java-level.)
 - Lacks JWT refreshing and handling it's expiration.
 If receiving error when relaunching the application, first try to navigate to /api/v1/logout or clear JWT_TOKEN cookie.
 I haven't implemented proper JWT-failure handling, and thus when application tries to parse non-existent user from valid cookie it will fail.
 - In general JWT parsing is not done with Authorization header, but with JWT_TOKEN named cookie.
 In real life it would be in the authorization header, but this is a PoC with thymeleaf and no actual front-end.
 - The user authentication is pretty raw, and should be handled better in a real life application (caching / some other lightweight solution instead of dragging around the User-JPARepository to every project)